 You have heard of satay, right?
-Satay is famous in Southeast Asian countries especially in my home country, Malaysia.
-It's seasoned meat on skewers that's then grilled on the barbecue and served with peanut sauce.
+Satay is famous in Southeast Asian countries, especially in my home country, Malaysia.
+It's seasoned meat on skewers that are then grilled on the barbecue and served with peanut sauce.

-There're many style and versions of satays and today I'm sharing with you my quicker version of Malaysian satay.
+There are many styles and versions of satays and today I'm sharing with you my quicker version of Malaysian satay.
 This easy chicken satay can be cooked on the stove or outside on the grill.

-Texture and flavour - Crisp and charred, tender and juicy chicken with amazing flavours of spices.
+Texture and flavor - Crisp and charred, tender, and juicy chicken with amazing flavors of spices.

 Level - Easy preparation, with some time to kill when you marinade the chicken.

 Occasion - Perfect for parties or a small gathering with the family where people can just grab a few satays, and sauce and sit wherever they want or mingle about.

 Making the traditional chicken satay does need more elaborated ingredients and preparation steps.
 Don't get me wrong, I totally LOVE it as it's super delicious.

 While I do like to go all the way when preparing delicious food, sometimes I do find myself not having the ingredients or the time to make it the traditional way.
 That's when this recipe came to be: